telicent-oss/rdf-abac/docs/abac-fuseki.md

 # RDF ABAC: Fuseki Module

-The `jena-fuseki-abac` module provides triple-level ABAC security for the [Apache Jena Fuseki](https://jena.apache.org/documentation/fuseki2/) triplestore.
+The `rdf-abac-fuseki` module provides triple-level ABAC security for the [Apache Jena Fuseki](https://jena.apache.org/documentation/fuseki2/) triplestore.
 Every triple is given a label that defines the access requirements and which must be satisfied by the user/software in order to see the triple in query operations.